leoBonnaire/AlliasReversi/README.md

 # AlliasReversi
-Game based on the Reversi game
+Game based on the Reversi game in JS